Renters’ Rights Bill 2025

 7. RENT IN ADVANCE WILL BE PROHIBITED

 💡 This will have a detrimental effect on Foreign nationals moving to the country without credit history and also people who work in the Gig Economy.
+There are options available and will become more commonplace, via ‘Company Guarantors’, where tenants can pay a fee (equivalent to about 4-6 weeks of rent) to have a Guarantor.

 8. DECENT HOMES STANDARDS AND AWABBS LAW